ShashiBhushanSharma-debug/Project-ALDAS/README.md

 # Acknowledgements

-This project is built upon the work of the following open-source communities:
+This project builds upon the work of the open-source robotics community.

+Special thanks to:

 - PX4 Autopilot
 - Gazebo Harmonic